winksplorer/summit/doc/COMMUNICATION.md

 Again, MessagePack is the data protocol.

-How the frontend and backend would understand what data is for what, is through the `t` (type) "variable" that must be in every single message.
+The `t` (type) "variable" must be in every message, and is used to say what the purpose of the message is.

-`id` is a random uint32 that must be repeated if it's a response to a request.
+`id` is a random uint32 that must be repeated if it's a response.
 Not required for unsolicited messages from backend.

 ## Example cases